Tips On Selling A Home

 -Property disclosure form completed by the property seller.

 Settlement Costs- Who Pays What

 During the negotiation stage of the transaction, a mutually agreed-upon date for closing is determined.
 “Closing” is when you and the buyer sign all the paperwork and pay your share of the settlement fees, and the documents are recorded.
-Settlement obligations vary widely due to specific contract language, local laws and customs.
-Prior to closing, the closing agent (usually an escrow or title company or attorney) will complete a detailed settlement statement for both buyer and seller.
+Settlement obligations vary widely due to specific contract language, local laws, and customs.
+Prior to closing, the closing real estate agent (usually an escrow or title company or attorney) will complete a detailed settlement statement for both buyer and seller.

 The Seller Will Receive: